Jack Sim: World Toilet Organisation

 In December 1998, he founded the Restroom Association of Singapore, later launching a rating system for the cleanliness of public toilets in collaboration with the National Environmental Agency.

 On 19 November 2001, he founded the World Toilet Organization as an advocacy group for global sanitation.
 In his role as director of the WTO, Sim is a lobbyist and coordinator for sanitation efforts, organising an annual World Toilet Summit, and contributing to administrative and policy changes in Brazil, China, India, and Singapore.
 Sim also lobbied Singapore's Ministry of Foreign Affairs (MFA) to support establishing 19 November as World Toilet Day, which led to Singapore's first-ever tabled resolution at the United Nations in 2012, which succeeded with 120 co-sponsors.

 Sim raises funds for WTO through hosting the World Toilet Summits and philanthropic grants, including from the Lien Foundation and Gates Foundation.
 He uses emotional branding, humour, and celebrity endorsements to raise awareness of sanitation issues.
 Under Sim's leadership, the WTO launched a series of World Toilet Colleges, which ran the world's first toilet-cleaning qualification programme, and which currently provides sanitation training for people in the developing world.
 He provided humanitarian aid for Turkey after the 2023 Turkey–Syria earthquakes.

 In 2008, he was appointed to the World Economic Forum's Global Agenda Council for Water Security and the GAC for Social Entrepreneurship.
 He was appointed co-convenor of India’s Swachh Andhra Pradesh Initiative in 2015.

 For his work, Sim is also known as "Mr Toilet".
-An eponymous documentary about Sim's activism premiered at North America's largest documentary festival, Hot Docs Canadian International Documentary Festival on 27 April 2019.
+The eponymous documentary Mr. Toilet about Sim's activism premiered at North America's largest documentary festival, Hot Docs Canadian International Documentary Festival on 27 April 2019.
 Sim also worked with Singaporean director Jack Neo in developing the 2013 film Everybody's Business.